syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 doc.Close(True)

 {% endhighlight %}

+{% endtabs %}

 ## Adding a HTML Styled Text

 Essential PDF provides support to render simple HTML string in a PDF document that can flow through multiple pages.
 This can be done by using the PdfHTMLTextElement class.

-1) The PdfHTMLTextElement class provides support for a basic set of HTML tags, to render HTML format text in the PDF document.
+1. The PdfHTMLTextElement class provides support for a basic set of HTML tags, to render HTML format text in the PDF document.

    Supported tags (Should be XHTML-compliant)

    * Font
    * B
    * I
    * U
    * Sub
    * Sup
    * BR

-2) The PdfMetafileLayoutFormat class enables to break the HTML text into multiple pages.
+2. The PdfMetafileLayoutFormat class enables to break the HTML text into multiple pages.
-3) Complex HTML with CSS are not supported in this class.
+3. Complex HTML with CSS are not supported in this class.
 Please check <<HTML to PDF link>> section

 The following code example illustrates how to render the HTML string in a PDF document.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Create a new PDF document.